How many times have you thought that your job would be much easier if you didn’t have to deal with difficult or emotional clients?

 - demonstrating that the client has been understood.

-Dealing with difficult clients and tough client situations is part of being a professional advisor.
+Dealing with difficult or emotional clients and tough client situations is part of being a professional advisor.
 The key to turning these encounters into a positive scenario is all about remaining calm and centred yourself, accepting their emotions for what they are, and taking the time to build rapport and empathise with them.